friends110110/AutoSubmitBugToWebTool/README.md

 it takes too much time to solve a problem.

 after use this tool:

-  it will get all the bugs description from the bugs system url ,and create bugs.xlxs file. you could modify the file and save it. the tool will help us to submit all the problems just a moment.
+  it could help us to get all the bugs description from the bugs system url ,and create a bugs.xlxs file. you could modify the file and save it. the tool will help us to submit all the problems just a moment.
 It could help us to develop more efficiently.